wallacebrf/Synology-to-TrueNAS/README.md

 line `0 * * * * root bash /mnt/volume1/web/logging/smart_logger.sh` runs my SMART logging script every hour

-## 17.)
-Configure Disk Standby
-<div id="Configure_Disk_Standby"></div>

-For my TrueNAS installation of 25.04, all disks by default were set ot always be on and never go to stand by.
-For me that is the setting i want as i personaly do not let my drives turn off.

-However if you wish to have your drives turn off when not in use:

-- go to `Storage --> Disks`
-- you can either configure one drive or multiple drives at a time by clicking the check box to the left of the disk(s) you wish to configure.
-- click `Edit Disks`
-- under `HDD Standby` configure the drive for the Minutes of inactivity before the drive enters standby mode.
-Please note that Temperature monitoring is disabled for standby disks.
-- under `Advanced Power Management` configure how agressive the systemn will be with reducing drive power draw.
-- SMART settings can also be configured here
-- click `save` when done

 ## 18.)
 Cloud backups to BackBlaze B2 Bucket
 <div id="Cloud_backups_to_BackBlaze_B2_Bucket"></div>